Loan repayment insurance terms

 - take measures to prevent or reduce further damage;

-- notify LHV of the occurrence of an insured event at the earliest opportunity;
+- notify LHV of the occurrence of a loss event at the earliest opportunity;

 - follow the code of conduct provided by LHV;